cert-manager/website/content/docs/troubleshooting/webhook.md

 ---
 title: The Definitive Debugging Guide for the cert-manager Webhook Pod
-description: 'The cert-manager webhook is a Pod that runs as part of your cert-manager installation.
-When applying a manifest with kubectl, the Kubernetes API server calls the cert-manager webhook over TLS to validate your manifests.
-This guide helps you debug connectivity issues between the Kubernetes API server and the cert-manager webhook Pod.'
+description: 'This guide helps you debug communication issues between the Kubernetes API server and the cert-manager webhook Pod.'
 ---

 The cert-manager webhook is a pod that runs as part of your cert-manager installation.
 When applying a manifest with `kubectl`, the Kubernetes API server calls the cert-manager webhook over TLS to validate your manifests.
-This guide helps you debug connectivity issues between the Kubernetes API server and the cert-manager webhook pod.
+This guide helps you debug communication issues between the Kubernetes API server and the cert-manager webhook pod.

 The error messages listed in this page are encountered while installing or